-- 8 1⁄2 X 11 hard bound sketchbook (required / \$10-\$20 can purchased at Michaels Arts and Crafts, UF Bookstore or online). - art and drawing supplies: graphite pencils, pens, erasers, watercolor etc. (\$10-\$15 can purchased at Michaels Arts and Crafts, UF Bookstore or online). - rubber cement or glue for collage and image additions to sketchbook. - Laptop and access to digital tools and image software. - Supplies for the creation of a final project proposal need not break the bank, and can cost anywhere from 0-\$40 depending student's material choices.
+- 8 1⁄2 X 11, 9 X 12, or 7.75 X 9.75 mixed media/or dry and wet media (soft or hardbound) sketchbook.
+No metal spiral binding please. (\required / \$10-\$25 can purchased at Michaels Arts and Crafts, UF Bookstore or online). - Art and drawing supplies: graphite drawing pencils, pens, erasers, watercolor etc. (\$10-\$15 can purchased at Michaels Arts and Crafts, UF Bookstore or online). - Glue for collage and image additions to sketchbook. - Laptop and access to digital tools and image software. - Supplies for the creation of a final project proposal need not break the bank, and can cost anywhere from 0-\$40 depending student's material choices.